 Unashamed, he stood there for several minutes clinging to a massive, gnarled trunk—and weeping.

-Question: Have you ever had a Gethsemane experience?
+Tell me what you think: Have you ever had a Gethsemane experience?
 To leave a comment, just click here.